rubyforgood/casa/README.md

 You'll probably hit a problem where ruby-version reads `ruby-2.7.2` but the install available to you is called `2.7.2`.
 If you do, install [rbenv-alias](https://github.com/tpope/rbenv-aliases) and create an alias between the two.

+### Common issues

+1. If your rails/rake commands hang forever instead of running, try: `rails app:update:bin`
+1. There is currently no option for a user to sign up and create an account through the UI.
+This is intentional.
+If you want to log in, use a pre-seeded user account and its credentials.
+1. If you are on windows and see the error "Requirements support for mingw is not implemented yet" then use https://rubyinstaller.org/ instead

 ## Running the App / Verifying Installation
 1. `bin/rails server` or `bin/rails s` to start the local webserver